MiguelonGonzalez/wasar/README.md

 ## Quick example

 ## Contact

+You can contact me if you have any questions about the code or any further issue:
+email: miguigonn@gmail.com or directly through GitHub.

 ## Licence
 This project is licensed under the terms of the 'NInguna por el momento' license